Giveth/milestonetracker-ui/README.md

   Load [http://localhost:8080/](http://localhost:8080/) on your web browser.

+### Production deployment
-1. For deployment, run `npm build` and upload `build/` to your server.
+1. Run `npm build` and upload `build/` to your server.

+## Changing campaigns directory contract
+To change the address of the contract listing all the addresses edit the `givethDirectory` constant in  `dapp/js/blockchain`.
+The official Giveth directory contract on Ethereum Main Network is `0x30e1a463ecf25dbba2f83cb3e4b10045f888e55b` and the automatically deployed test contract for `testrpc` is `0xe78a0f7e598cc8b0bb87894b0f60dd2a88d6a8ab`